 Philip Morris International's Market Share in Asia is the ratio of the volume of cigarettes sold by Philip Morris International to the total volume of cigarettes sold in Asia every year.

-We expect the market share to increase gradually to around 30% by the end of the Trefis forecast period with major gains in South Korea, Indonesia and potentially Japan.
+Going forward, we expect the market share to increase gradually to around 31.6% by the end of the Trefis forecast period with major gains in Japan, Indonesia, and potentially the Philippines.

-- In 2010, Philip Morris International merged with Fortune Tobacco Corporation to form a new company called PMFTC that is expected to control 90 percent of the Philippines tobacco market.
-By merging with one of the five largest privately owned tobacco companies in the world, PMI's presence in the Philippines is expected to expand to include the low and mid-priced segments.
+- In 2010, Philip Morris International merged with Fortune Tobacco Corporation to form a new company called PMFTC to control a large chunk of the Philippines tobacco market.
+In spite of a decline in the total cigarette consumption in the country in 2011 and 2012, Philip Morris continued to consolidate itself in the market.